faustbrian/mint/docs/hashid.md

----
-title: Hashid
-description: Encode and decode integers with salt-based obfuscation for unique outputs
----

 ## Overview

 Hashids is the original library for encoding integers into short, unique strings.
 Unlike Sqids (its successor), Hashids uses a salt to make outputs unique to your application - the same number with different salts produces different outputs.